swprnka/swprnka/README.md

 - 👋 Hi, I’m @swprnka
-- 👀 I’m interested in Data, especially spatial data
+- 👀 I’m interested in Data
-- 🌱 I have completed certification in Data Analytics by Google
 - 💞️ I’m looking forward to learn and collaborate on data analytics projects
-- 📫 You can reach me via sowparnika_m@yahoo.co.in

 <!---
 swprnka/swprnka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.